alimogh/CoinsMonitor/README.md

 _Currently only support [BITTREX](https://bittrex.com/)_

-## Author
-* **vuquangtrong** at gmail dot com

-Donations are welcome and will be accepted via below addresses:

-	BTC:	13e2SdFuyEzqw8dPjRNkyp6rDuTGKaW2rY
-	LTC:	LTAJo4s5eGGMtao5gVjXSCULXV7iSc9ZnL

-Thank you for the shiny stuff :kiss:

 ## Components
 I'd like to write some small modules first for some purposes:
 * Learning: to get firmiliar with script language, libraries